Ingress

 • Helpful hints if the tunnel pod is not running.

-Update your StackApp manifest with spec.components.auth.hostname-url once you have a stable domain so Keycloak and OAuth2 Proxy can enforce proper redirects.
+Update your StackApp manifest with spec.components.oidc.hostname-url once you have a stable domain so Keycloak and OAuth2 Proxy can enforce proper redirects.